logicallaw/greentech_globalthon_nodejs/README.md

 1. **Client request**
    - When a user sends a request, it is routed to the Express.js server through the GCP Load Balancer.
 2. **GCP Express.js server**
-   - The Express.js server handles CRUD operations by communicating with MySQL Cloud SQL.
+   - The Express.js server handles all requests of user by communicating flask server dealing AI models.
 3. **High-Hackers Flask server**
    - The Flask detecting server utilizes the Mobilenet v3 model to detect precise forest fires in real time.